-If you're thinking of starting a business in New Zealand, getting connected is the best way to set yourself up for success so you can ask questions, get support and find networking opportunities.
+Does your innovation or business idea need a place to grow?
+If you're thinking of starting a business in New Zealand, getting connected is the best way to set yourself up for success.

-As a city where businesses flourish, Ōtautahi Christchurch offers all of this, plus a strong economy, cheaper rents and access to talent from three world-class universities and five skills and technology campuses.
-This means starting up in Christchurch can open the door even wider.
+In a city where businesses flourish, Ōtautahi Christchurch offers all of this, plus a strong economy, cheaper rents and access to talent from three world-class universities and five skills and technology campuses.

 Home to high-growth startups, the city’s startup eco-system is globally ranked in the top 250 cities and you can access tailor-made support that is dedicated to shaping your business and taking it past start mode.

-Whatever category your business idea falls into, you can take it from go to grow in Ōtautahi Christchurch.
+Your door is wide open.
+Take your idea from go to grow in Ōtautahi Christchurch.

 Take Your Business Idea To The Next Level